apache/logging-log4cxx/src/site/markdown/usage.md

 name of the logger associated with the log request.
 The text after the '-' is the message of the statement.

-# Configuration {#configuration}
+The Log4cxx environment is fully configurable programmatically.
+However, it is far more flexible to configure Log4cxx using configuration files.
+Currently, configuration files can be written in XML or in Java properties (key=value) format.

+# Example Programs {#coding}

-Inserting log requests into the application code requires a fair amount of planning and effort.
+Creating useful log information requires a fair amount of planning and effort.
 Observation shows that approximately 4 percent of code is dedicated to logging.
 Consequently, even moderately sized applications will have thousands of logging statements embedded within their code.
 Given their number, it becomes imperative to manage these log statements without the need to modify them manually.

-The Log4cxx environment is fully configurable programmatically.
-However, it is far more flexible to configure Log4cxx using configuration files.
-Currently, configuration files can be written in XML or in Java properties (key=value) format.

 Let us give a taste of how this is done with the help of an imaginary application *MyApp* that uses Log4cxx.